cqse/teamscale-javascript-profiler/HOWTO.md

 # Recording Test Coverage for JavaScript Applications

-This tutorial describes how a test coverage information can be recorded for a JavaScript application using the Teamscale JavaScript Profiler.
+This document describes how test coverage information can be recorded for a JavaScript application using the Teamscale JavaScript Profiler.

 This approach is particularly suited for scenarios without tools to determine